National War Memorial Park & Underpass

 In August 2012, the Government announced the project to put Buckle Street (State Highway 1) underground to create a National War Memorial precinct.

-This project is a key part of New Zealand’s commemoration of the centenary of the First World War.
+This project was a key part of New Zealand’s commemoration of the centenary of the First World War.

-The project - which will be a fantastic addition to the city - is being led and largely funded by the Government .
-The Council is supporting it and working in partnership with the Ministry of Culture and Heritage and the New Zealand Transport Agency.
+The new park and Arras Tunnel - which are fantastic additions to the city - were largely funded by the Government.
+The Council supported the project and worked in partnership with the Ministry of Culture and Heritage and the New Zealand Transport Agency throughout their development.
+With assistance from the Government, we will maintain and look after the park from now on.

 Benefits of the new park

-The park will enhance the setting around the war memorial and provide space for the increasing number of people attending major ceremonial occasions such as Anzac Day every year.
-Year-round, it will provide an attractive environment for everyone to enjoy and good walking and cycling connections.
+The park has significantly improved the setting around the war memorial and provides space for the increasing number of people attending major ceremonial occasions such as Anzac Day every year.
+Year-round, it provides another great park and public space for everyone to enjoy as well as good walking and cycling connections.

 For more information see:

-Underpass and Park Project Progress - NZ Transport Agency
+Pukeahu National War Memorial Park - NZ Transport Agency

 National War Memorial Park - Ministry of Culture and Heritage